Champlain College Saint-Lambert: History

+Champlain Saint-Lambert celebrated its 50th anniversary as an institution in the academic year 2022–23.
+The event was marked with the inauguration of a custom art piece and a student time capsule.

 Programs

 The college offers two types of programs: pre-university and career.
 The pre-university programs, which take two years to complete, cover the subject matters which roughly correspond to the additional year of high school given elsewhere in Canada in preparation for a chosen field in university.
 The career programs, which take three-years to complete, applies to students who wish to pursue a skill trade.

-In addition Continuing Education and services to business are provided to the local community.
+In addition, the college offers over a dozen Continuing Education programs for adult students, including the largest RAC (Recognition of Acquired Competencies) service of any English Cegep in the province.
+The Business and Industry services provides non-credit training to individuals and businesses through corporate training.